 Another way in which the individual and subjective nature of the language was illustrated was in how people’s understandings of words and language had changed and developed over time (contra.
 Saussure, 1919).
 For one student, the meanings of the words would be very different in workplace and academic contexts, saying “before I worked in factories and I never really critically evaluated anything.
 You do account for, you do discuss and you do explain” but in an academic context, “you kind of targeted it to book work rather than” the workplace.
 Another student commented directly how they learned many words through error and had, “had no warning that they actually mean something completely different in an academic context than they mean in normal context.”
 This student also noted how it was only when they read “other academic” sources that they understood what to do, and not in “the introduction class, what’s it called… study skills… biggest waste of time in my life”.
 Lecturers also commented on how their own understandings of words had changed over time, one noting that “my understanding of all of these words has changed hugely since I was at university.”
 Here then, language changed over time for the individuals, it was not a concrete synchronic form (contra.
 Saussure, 1919).
 Rather, it was individual to the extent that it would change for an individual.
-This is of course not surprising as it is through university study that students’ understanding of what constitutes analysis is hoped to develop.

 ‘How does our body of data reveal ways in which successful support requires subject context based dialogue?’